260-The NYSE Stumble Offers a Lesson for All Leaders

 Second, new competition emerged.
 There are roughly fifty trading venues which will provide these high-frequency traders with fast services and low prices.
 The majority of these venues did not even exist ten years ago.
 They sprang up using relatively inexpensive computers in low-cost outlying and suburban locations.
 These new trading venues offer newer, faster technology and lower prices than the NYSE.

 The NYSE held a price umbrella over these emerging firms.
 The new firms grew and became ever more capable.
 Today, they can compete and win in competition for even small trades.

 The New York Stock Exchange was a dominant market leader.
 Its precipitous fall holds lessons for all market leaders in any market.
 Among these lessons are these:

-Always protect your relationships with the industry’s heart-of-the-market customers.
-These are the key, primary and secondary relationships with the industry’s large customers, those purchasing 80% of the industry’s unit volume.
+- Always protect your relationships with the industry’s heart-of-the-market customers.
+These are the key, primary and secondary role relationships with the industry’s Very Large and Large customers ( see HERE), those purchasing 80% of the industry’s unit volume.
 These key relationships usually hold 65% or so of the total industry sales.

-Fix the products that are losing share in the heart-of-the-market.
+- Fix the products that are losing share in the heart-of-the-market.
 Customer retention is important in any market, but it is critical in markets where prices are falling.
 The first demand of product innovation is to fix problems that cause the company to lose customer relationships.
+See HERE.

 - Cover any price point your heart-of-the-market customer purchases.
 Companies often have price point biases, either against a low price point because it pulls down margins, or against a high price point because it makes operations less efficient.
 If the heart-of-the-market customers are buying the price point, you have to cover it.